NikKowPHP/mi/a.md

 - [x] Show David's betrayal in Chapter 10 directly with a flashback.
 - [x] Improve narrative pacing by breaking up internal monologue in Chapter 6.
 - [x] Increase tension in Chapter 14 by having the CEO deliver the budget cut decision directly.
+- [x] Apply 'show, don't tell' to Maria's internal state in Chapters 1, 8, and 14.
+- [x] Smooth transitions from narrative to debrief sections in Chapters 6 and 7.
+- [x] Vary the 'Logbook Entry' structure in later chapters.
+- [x] Enhance antagonist's menace by showing manipulative actions.
       ]]>
     </file>
   </modifications>